Aliases for PTPRH Gene

-PTPRH (Protein Tyrosine Phosphatase, Receptor Type H) is a Protein Coding gene.
-Diseases associated with PTPRH include Lynch Syndrome and Hepatocellular Carcinoma.
+PTPRH (Protein Tyrosine Phosphatase Receptor Type H) is a Protein Coding gene.
+Diseases associated with PTPRH include Peutz-Jeghers Syndrome and Hepatocellular Carcinoma.
 Among its related pathways are PAK Pathway.
-GO annotations related to this gene include phosphatase activity and transmembrane receptor protein tyrosine phosphatase activity.
-An important paralog of this gene is PTPRJ.
+Gene Ontology (GO) annotations related to this gene include phosphatase activity and transmembrane receptor protein tyrosine phosphatase activity.
+An important paralog of this gene is PTPRD.

 UniProtKB/Swiss-Prot Summary for PTPRH Gene

-May contribute to contact inhibition of cell growth and motility by mediating the dephosphorylation of focal adhesion-associated substrates and thus negatively regulating integrin-promoted signaling processes.
+Protein phosphatase that may contribute to contact inhibition of cell growth and motility by mediating the dephosphorylation of focal adhesion-associated substrates and thus negatively regulating integrin-promoted signaling processes.
 Induces apoptotic cell death by at least two distinct mechanisms: inhibition of cell survival signaling mediated by PI 3-kinase, Akt, and ILK and activation of a caspase-dependent proapoptotic pathway.
 Inhibits the basal activity of LCK and its activation in response to TCR stimulation and TCR-induced activation of MAP kinase and surface expression of CD69.
 Inhibits TCR-induced tyrosine phosphorylation of LAT and ZAP70.
 Inhibits both basal activity of DOK1 and its CD2-induced tyrosine phosphorylation.
-Induces dephosphorylation of p130cas, focal adhesion kinase and c-Src.
+Induces dephosphorylation of BCAR1, focal adhesion kinase and SRC.
 Reduces migratory activity of activity of Jurkat cells.
 Reduces tyrosine phosphorylation of CEACAM20 and thereby contributes to suppress the intestinal immune response CEACAM20 (By similarity).